La Guadalupana: The Hymn That Teaches a People Who They Are

 To be a Guadalupan, to be a Guadalupan,

-To be a Guadalupan is something essential.
+Being a Guadalupan is essential.

-In their sorrows they prostrate on their knees,
+In their sorrows, they prostrate on their knees,

-In their sorrows they prostrate on their knees,
+In their sorrows, they prostrate on their knees,

 And they raise their eyes, they raise their eyes,